 Security Settings > Local Policies > Security Options

 Step 4.
-After that, on the right side of the Security Options folder, look for policy name
+After that, on the right side of the Security Options folder, look for the policy name Interactive logon: Do not require CTRL+ALT+DEL and double-click on it to open its settings.

 This security setting determines whether to audit the access of global system objects.
 If this policy is enabled, it causes system objects, such as mutexes, events, semaphores, and DOS devices, to be created with a default system access control list (SACL).
 Only named objects are given a SACL; SACLs are not given to objects without names.
 If the Audit object access audit policy is also enabled, access to these system objects is audited.